-The most important thing is to be open to the idea, and always looking for opportunities to maximise any natural advantages you have.
+The most important thing is to be open to the idea and always look for opportunities to maximise any natural advantages you have.

-The interesting thing is: while everyone else is trying to capitalise on their strengths, you’ll be focused in using your flaws as a point of difference.
+The interesting thing is: that while everyone else is trying to capitalise on their strengths, you’ll be focused on using your flaws as a point of difference.